 Introduction

 The fundamental understanding and industrial application of shape memory alloys (SMAs) continues to grow.
-[1]Add a few sentences here about why SMAs are used (high work energy density).
-Specifically highlight the actuator properties, because that's what the calibration routine can do right now.

-The process for developing a shape memory alloy engineering system can be divided into six main steps (detailed graphically in figure 1).
-First, based on system requirements, material requirements (i.e., stiffness, actuation strain, transformation temperatures), derived.
-Then, material scientists formulate potential compositions, either based on a priori knowledge or existing tools (cite Othmane).With a number of candidate compositions,the material is process the SMAvia vacuum induction melting (VIM)[2], vacuum arc reacting (VAR), or another technique; for a thorough description of each processing method, the curious reader is directed to the review papers by these authors.
+In particular, SMA actuators have gained the attention of engineers by virtue of their high actuation energy density and have found uses in the fields of aerospace, biomedical, and robotics [1].
+A notional process for developing a shape memory alloy engineering system could be divided into six stages (detailed graphically in Fig. 1).
+Identifying system requirements is critical first stage.
+These decisions will then guide the material requirements (i.e., stiffness, actuation strain, transformation temperatures), which depend on the precise composition of the SMA itself.
+Engineers then process the SMA by various means, whether it involves melting processes like vacuum induction melting (VIM), subsequent cold working processes such as wire drawing, and final heat treatments [2].